-But here my main purpose here is to show the relative cases, serious illness and mortality by population group in the model.
-The slideshow below enable visual comparison of those relative outcomes.
+But my main purpose here is to show the relative cases, serious illness and mortality by population group in the model.
+The slideshow below enables visual comparison of those relative outcomes.
 Note, for example, how the vaccination schedule (the light blue curve in these charts) is different for each group, and is absent for Group 4, school-age children.

-We see that case numbers for Active/Younger (working and socialising) and School-age children are very high (~2.5m), as are infections; they are quite high for mid-age people (~1m), and much lower (~300k) for older people.
+We see that case numbers for Active/Younger (working and socialising) people and School-age children are very high (~2.5m), as are infections; they are quite high for mid-age people (~1m), and much lower (~300k) for older people.
 On the other hand, cumulative deaths are highest for the older / at risk group, and then mid-age, followed by younger people, and tiny for children, as we might expect.

 Remember, however, that cumulative deaths include the whole period of the pandemic; after the first quarter of 2021, we see much less growth in deaths in older / at risk people, who have been the priority for vaccination, as shown in the vaccination schedule table above, but more discernible 2021 growth in deaths for Groups 1 and 2, Active/Younger and Mid-age.